 How Much Do TikTok Ads Cost?
+[Updated]

 Before launching campaigns on TikTok, start by asking yourself the following questions:

-- Have you defined the audience you want to reach?
+2. Have you defined the audience you want to reach?

-- Last but not least, do you have a product or service that could be promoted in these videos to get the message across to said audience?
+3. Last but not least, do you have a product or service that could be promoted in these videos to get the message across to said audience?

 TikTok Ads: Is It Worth It?

 Before you start thinking about an advertising budget for TikTok, you might wonder if TikTok is even worth testing.
-While TikTok might be known for its virality and trends from organic videos, its advertising opportunities have been proven extremely beneficial for companies in almost every industry, especially eCommerce.
-At Tuff, we’ve tested TikTok campaigns with a wide range of our partners, from eCommerce companies, to higher education organizations, to B2B brands.
-(Check out the performance our TikTok campaigns generated after spending $100k in a 30-day period and the benchmarks we pulled as a result of that test!)
-If you are able to find pockets of success on TikTok, it is a very scalable channel that can help not only engage existing demand but also create new paths for revenue for your business.
+While TikTok might be known for its virality and trends from organic videos, its advertising opportunities have been proven extremely beneficial for companies in almost every industry, from eCommerce to tech to education.
+We’ve tested a lot on the platform – even spending $100k in a 30-day period with one of our partners!

 How Do TikTok Ads Work?